Key information

 - Please read the general guidelines for grant applicants and tips for writing a grant application.

-- Log on to the Diabetes UK online research grants management system and complete all sections of the online application form, using the grants management system user guide.
+- Log on to the Diabetes UK online research grants management system and complete all sections of the online application form.

 Administrative process

-All applications will be reviewed by a sub-Committee Panel (with co-opted members if necessary) instead of sending out for external peer review.
+All applications will be reviewed by a Research Committee Sub-Panel (with co-opted members where necessary).
+Applications do not go through external peer review.

-Grants Advisory Panel and Research Committee Sub-Panel Teleconference
+Grants Advisory Panel and Research Committee Sub-Panel Review

 Assessment criteria